joshhornby/joshhornby.github.io/_posts/2025-06-11-boundaries-over-coordination.md

 title: Don't Improve Coordination, Eliminate It
 date: 2025-06-11 08:00:00
 tags: [architecture, systems-thinking, org-design]
-description: "If you want to know how healthy your engineering org is, count the meetings on your calendar.
-Or better yet, count the ones labelled 'cross-team sync'.
-As dependencies grow, so does the overhead required to keep them in sync.
-New shared Slack channels, sprawling Jira boards, a weekly check-in 'just to keep us aligned.'
-I've been part of rollouts where the answer to any missed hand-off was to add another layer of coordination, hoping that more meetings might compensate for too many moving parts.
-But lately, I've started asking: What if coordination isn't a sign of organisational maturity, but a sign the boundaries are broken?"
+description: "Every cross-team sync is a boundary that needs reinforcing.
+What if coordination isn't a sign of organisational maturity, but a sign the boundaries are broken?"
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-06-11T19:00:00+01:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

 If you want to know how healthy your engineering org is, count the meetings on your calendar.
 Or better yet, count the ones labelled "cross-team sync".